SaakshiMV/Excel-Learning-Journal/days/Day01_Excel_Interface.md

 Jan 3    Rent         300
 ```

-This structure is commonly used for **budget tracking and expense analysis**.
+This format is commonly used for:

+* 💰 Expense tracking
+* 📊 Budget analysis
+* 📈 Financial reporting

 ---

-# Practice Exercises
+# 🧪 Practice Exercises

-Try the following exercises to practice today's concepts.
+Try these exercises to practice.

 ### Exercise 1

-Create a table with the following columns:
+Create a table:

 ```
 Product | Price | Quantity
 ```

-Add at least **5 rows of sample data**.
+Add **5 rows of products**.

 ---

 ### Exercise 2

-Create a **student marks table** with three subjects.
+Create a **student marks sheet** with three subjects.

 ---

 ### Exercise 3

-Create a **daily expense tracker** with:
+Create a **daily expense tracker**.

+Columns:

 ```
 Date